The Glooscap Trail along the Bay of Fundy

 The name of this Canadian holiday route goes back to a mythical figure from the legends of the Mi'kmaq and Passamaquoddy Indians, who belonged to the Wabanaki Confederation.
 Glooscap is a creator in the Indian imagination, and in the myths of the Mi'kmap he has created various landscapes in Nova Scotia, such as the Annapolis Valley.
 He is described as a giant who slept in Atlantic Canada.
 Nova Scotia was his bed and Prince Edward Island his pillow.

-Our route on the Glooscap Trail ran from Windsor to Truro along the south bank of the Minas Basin, meaning we were only on part of this holiday road.
-Who wants to drive the entire trail, can also look at the northern part of this route, following the north shore of the Minas Basin.
+Our route on the Glooscap Trail was from Windsor to Truro on the south bank of the Minas Basin.
+I.e. we were only traveling on part of this holiday route.
+If you want to ride the entire trail, you can also take a look at the northern part of this route.
+You follow the north bank of the Minas Basin.

 Travel Arrangements: